-The Definitive Guide for an Effective Employee Exit Interview Process
+The Definitive Guide for Effective Employee Exit Interviews

 The steep rise in the ‘churn and burn’ rate is an ever-growing concern for all HR leaders.
 It can be impossible to retain a person who is intent on leaving your organization, but understanding the reason why he or she decided to quit will help you rein in your churn rate.
-This is where employee exit interviews play an integral role in the employee offboarding process.
+This is where employee exit interviews play an integral role in employee offboarding.

 Before you start pondering over the problems in the current system and look for ways to solve them, take a minute to understand why exit interview process is an essential part of the offboarding process and what exactly they are all about.

 Problems in the present exit interview process